boshek/bclaws/laws/statute/M/Mental_Health_Act.md

 "resident of British Columbia" means a person who has resided in British Columbia for a period determined by the Lieutenant Governor in Council;

 "review panel" means a review panel established under section 24.1 (2);

+"rights advisor" means a person designated as a rights advisor under section 46;

 "society" means